 A FEW THOUGHTS ON FINE ART

 You could even add to the complexity and confusion of the topic, by stating that we should establish first what fine art is.
 This post isn’t the place for that type of abstract and elaborate discussion.
-I’ve discussed that in several older blog posts on this website (here, here, and here for example) and I’ve just finished a new more concise article on what (fine) art is that will be posted soon (will insert link here when it’s posted).
+I’ve discussed that in several older blog posts on this website (here, here, and here for example) and I’ve just finished a new more concise article on what (fine) art is that will be posted soon (will insert link here when it’s posted *Update May 26, 2021: link to new post).
 But for the sake of some transparency and practicality of this post, let me be more specific by saying that when I talk about processing in fine art style, I mean to say the following:

 A style of processing in which we deliberately deviate from what was there in real life and what was recorded on your sensor (or film), to express and amplify a personal vision to establish a personal visual style, that could only be achieved by additional processing.